 Microsoft acquired Skype in 2011 for $8.5 Billion; this was the largest acquisition in Microsoft’s history.
 Microsoft acquired Skype to compete with Apple’s Facetime and Google’s Voice.
 Microsoft planned to add Skype to its products such as Outlook, Xbox and Windows smartphones.

 Another popular product, Microsoft's SQL Server 2012, featured many enhancements to previous versions.
-This included Always On which provided options to improve the database availability and easy cloud set up and compatibility.
+This included Always On which provided options to improve the database availability and easy cloud set-up and compatibility.
 Features also included performance and programmability enhancements.
-DSP-Explorer provide support for all versions and features of Microsoft SQL Servers, across a wide variety of windows platforms.
+DSP-Explorer provides support for all versions and features of Microsoft SQL Servers, across a wide variety of windows platforms.

 If you liked this blog, make sure to check out the rest of our blogs here, which include content on Oracle Database, SQL Server, Google Cloud, Open Source Databases, Data Science and much more.